giang/Action-Build/README-en.md

 >
 > If you have enabled the ``ZRAM`` algorithm, make sure to install the ``ZRAM`` module **before rebooting** after flashing with ``Anykernel3``.
 You may need to adjust some parameters manually.The 5.10 kernel is not supported ``ZRAM`` , as the ``zram.ko`` module path could not be found.However, the generated ``Anykernel3`` is still usable
 >
->``OnePlus Ace5`` does not support enabling FengChi.
+>``OnePlus Ace5`` does not support enabling Fengchi.
 Older models cannot use it even if the kernel includes it — do not force it
 >
 >``CAll Build Start UP`` is an **extremely dangerous** new workflow.**It has no new features and everything remains default and non-customizable**.This workflow is **strictly prohibited** for regular users and should use ``Build OnePlus_SukiSU Ultra All`` instead!
 >